Ghaziabad administration deploys drone cameras to track elusive leopard | Science-Environment

 Ghaziabad administration deploys drone cameras to track elusive leopard

-The Ghaziabad administration has deployed some drone camera in a bid to trace a leopard which disappeared in the sprawling forested area of Ingraham Institute of the city three days ago.
-The leopard, which vanished in the forested area after injuring a gardener working in the adjacent campus of the Ghaziabad Development Authority vice chairperson's office, however, continues to elude the search teams deployed to catch it.
+The Ghaziabad administration has deployed some drone cameras in a bid to trace a leopard which disappeared in the sprawling campus of an educational institute here three days ago.
+The leopard, which vanished in the forested campus of Ingraham Institute after injuring a gardener working in the adjacent official premises of the Ghaziabad Development Authority vice chairperson, however, continues to elude the search teams deployed to catch it.

-Meanwhile, intensifying its efforts to catch the leopard, the Forest Department has installed 360-degree CCTV cameras in the Ingraham Institute's sprawling 65-acre campus and monitoring it round the clock in hope of catching a glimpse of the animal.
-The Forest Department teams have also deployed four drones in Rajendra Nagar and adjoining areas to track the leopard and have also kept three cages at various strategic locations to trap it, officials Ghaziabad administration deploys drone cameras to track elusive leopard Ghaziabad, Nov 26 (PTI) The Ghaziabad administration has deployed some drone camera in a d to trace a leopard, which disappeared in the sprawling forested area of Ingraham Institute of the city three days ago.
+Meanwhile, intensifying its efforts to catch the leopard, the Forest Department has installed 360-degree CCTV cameras in the institute's sprawling 65-acre campus and is monitoring it round the clock in hope of catching a glimpse of the animal.
+The Forest Department teams have also deployed four drones in the Rajendra Nagar and adjoining areas to track the leopard and have also kept three cages at various strategic locations to trap it, said officials.

-The leopard, which vanished in the forested area after injuring a gardener working in the adjacent campus of the Ghaziabad Development Authority vice chairperson's office, however, continues to elude the search teams deployed to catch it.
-With the big cat staying untraceable, the Ghaziabad administration has cautioned people living in the neighbouring areas of Rajnagar, Raj Kunj, Shastri Nagar and Kavi Nagar against venturing out in the open alone.

-District Magistrate Ajy Shankar Pandey on Thursday appealed to the residents to keep their children and elderly family members inside their houses till the animal is caught.
-Meanwhile, intensifying its efforts to catch the leopard, the Forest Department has installed 360-degree CCTV cameras in the Ingraham Institute's sprawling 65-acre campus and monitoring it round the clock in hope to catch a glimpse of the elusive animal.

 - READ MORE ON: